 BMO-31806 Facility Management Innovation; BMO-70424 MSc Internship Management Studies; BMO-80433 MSc Thesis Management Studies

-The purpose of this course is to study a new approach to improve the quality and fitness for purpose of facility designs, namely evidence-based design.
-It’s defined as “using the best information available from research when making design decisions that should - in the end - result in demonstrated improvements in organisation’s user outcomes, economic performance, productivity, customer satisfaction and cultural measures” (Becker & Parsons, 2007).
+The purpose of this course is to study a new approach to improve the quality and fitness for purpose of the work and living environment, namely evidence-based facility design.
+It’s defined as “using the best information available from research when making design decisions that should - in the end - result in demonstrated improvements in organization’s user outcomes, economic performance, productivity, customer satisfaction and cultural measures” (Becker & Parsons, 2007).

-After elaborating on environment-user relationships and related measurement models, this course continues consecutively with a specific focus on office environments, healthcare environments (i.e. healing environment), education environments (i.e. learning environment), and store environments.
-By doing so, we equip students with the know how to influence appreciable facility design decisions towards their (expert) view and to be able to translate the potential added value of facility management into board room considerations and metrics.
+After elaborating on environment-user relationships and related measurement models, this course continues consecutively with a specific focus on office environments, healthcare environments (i.e. healing environment), education environments (i.e. learning environment), and retail environments.
+By doing so, we equip students with the know how to influence appreciable facility design decisions towards their (expert) view and to be able to translate the potential added value of facilities into board room considerations and metrics.

 After successful completion of this course students are expected to be able to:

 - describe basic concepts and explain basic theories in environment-user relationships;